Hiaximize/myTinyHomes/README.md

 * **Danielle Walraven** - (https://github.com/dwalraven21)

 ## About
-My Tiny Home is Marketplace Web App that allows users to post tiny homes for sale and contact sellers to purchase tiny homes.
+My Tiny Home is a Marketplace Web App that allows users to post tiny homes for sale and contact sellers to purchase tiny homes.

 ## Motivation
 We're millennials.
 We just love tiny homes!